samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Defeated, Not Dead

-If you and your players agree to avoid character death in your game, you might consider an alternative: a character who would otherwise die is instead “defeated.”
+If you and your players agree to avoid character death in your game, you might consider an alternative: a character who would otherwise die is instead "defeated."
 The following rules apply to a defeated character.

 ***Comatose.*** The character has 1 Hit Point and the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition.
 The character can regain Hit Points as normal, but the character remains Unconscious until they are targeted by a [Greater Restoration](/spells/2618961-greater-restoration) spell or experience a sudden awakening (see below).